vinay-lanka/vinay-lanka/README.md

 I'm pursuing my Masters in Robotics as a Graduate Student at the University of Maryland, College Park.

+I'm currently a Parsons X intern, having completed a Drone Program Internship over the summer.

 Previously,
 - Robotics Engineer at Newspace Research and Technologies.
 - R&D Engineer (Robotics and IoT) @ Neoflux (Part of DMG Group).